tbiswal/eliferide/README.md

 - Ride price per mile - 2$
 - Initially, take five drivers and create a database of drivers
 - Three passengers who already signed up and existed in the database
-- If two drivers are at the exact location, then assign the driver who has fewer rides on that day
 - Design the solution for thousand rides
+- Driver location can be tracked using geocoder library to get the current location using the IP address

 ### Schema Design